 - The second tier is monetization through Doubleclick for Publishers.
 With this, Google monetizes the impressions by showing the relevant ads to the users who will pay per impression/per click.

 - The last is your direct sale – which is your line of products.

-Learn how to optimize your e-commerce site and convert more traffic with the right DFP setup.
-Grab your FREE consultation with a MonetizeMore expert today!
+Learn how to optimize your e-commerce site and convert more traffic with the right Google Ad Manager setup!
+Sign up for a Starter account at MonetizeMore today!